The Double-Slit Experiment: An Introduction to Quantum Theory

 Ψ(x)

-This function is called the wave function and is pronounced “psi of x.”
-The variable x represents the electron’s position.
-The wave function takes complex values and describes the electron’s state.
+This function is called the wave function and is pronounced "psi of x."
+The variable x represents the electron's position.
+In quantum mechanics, the wave function can take complex values and describes the state of the electron.

-In the double‑slit experiment, the electron has two possible paths.
-The first path passes through the right slit; the second path passes through the left slit.
-We denote the wave function for the wave passing through the right slit as ΨR(x) and for the left slit as ΨL(x).
-We add these two wave functions:
+In the double-slit experiment, the electron is associated with two possible paths: one through the right slit and one through the left slit.
+We denote the wave function for the path through the right slit by ΨR(x) and the wave function for the path through the left slit by ΨL(x).
+The total wave function is obtained by adding these two wave functions:

 Ψ(x) = ΨR(x) + ΨL(x)

-Adding them produces interference, a principle called superposition.
-The probability P(x) of detecting the electron is the square of the magnitude of the wave function:
+This addition of wave functions is called superposition, and it leads to interference.
+The probability P(x) of detecting the electron at position x is given by the square of the magnitude of the wave function:

 P(x) = |Ψ(x)|2

-Why is the detection probability the square of the wave function’s magnitude?
+Why is the detection probability given by the square of the wave function's magnitude?

 In 1965, physicist Richard Feynman wrote the following in The Feynman Lectures on Physics, Volume III: